-This easy Cream Horns recipe is made with puff pastry that’s wrapped and baked until golden a flaky and filled with a sweet and fluffy cream filling!
+This easy Cream Horns recipe is made with puff pastry that’s wrapped and baked until golden and flaky and filled with a sweet and fluffy cream filling!

 These are a classic dessert treat that is perfect for holidays and gatherings.
 You can also dip or drizzle them in chocolate!

 Last week I had a serious craving for Cream Horns.
 If you’ve never had one before, you are missing out!
-The buttery puff pastry is baked to perfection and then filling with a sweet vanilla cream!
+The buttery puff pastry is baked to perfection and then filled with a sweet vanilla cream!
 They are AMAZING!

 They are very popular in New England and you can find them shaped as a tube or as a cone/horn.
 I love this recipe because, with store-bought pastry dough, they are actually really easy to make!

 The pastry is just store-bought puff pastry, there’s nothing you need to add to it.
 The filling is a delicious mixture of butter, shortening, powdered sugar, marshmallow fluff, vanilla, and heavy cream!

 Don’t skip the shortening – it is key!
 And while the cream is optional, I highly recommend using it (or half & half) because it really fluffs up the filling for a lovely texture that doesn’t make it feel greasy.